 The test results are not always correct.

+About half of the women with early staged ovarian cancer have a normal CA-125 level, which could be falsely reassuring.
+CA-125 have low sensitivity and specificity.
 Women with a high CA-125 level don’t always have ovarian cancer.
-Instead, they may have another cancer or a different condition such as cirrhosis, pelvic inflammatory disease, fibroids, or endo-metriosis.
-And half of women with early cancer had a normal CA-125 level.
+Instead, they may have another cancer or a different medical condition such as cirrhosis, pelvic inflammatory disease, fibroids, endometriosis, diverticulosis or congestive heart failure.

-Also, ultrasounds are not good at finding early ovarian cancer.
-They often show cysts that are benign (not cancer).
-This can lead to unnecessary surgery.
+Ultrasounds are also not accurate at finding early ovarian cancer.
+They often show cysts that are benign (not cancer) and can lead to unnecessary surgery.

 The tests can lead to risky procedures.

 Some women choose to have both ovaries removed during the procedure.
-This can cause early menopause, which can increase the risk of hip fractures, heart attacks, and possibly dementia.
+This can cause early menopause, which can increase the risk of side effects related to early menopause such as hip fractures, heart attacks, and possibly dementia.

 The tests and follow-up can be costly.

 The tests can add costs and negatively affect your quality-of-life without any true/real benefits.
 A CA-125 blood test can cost $200 or more, while an ultrasound costs $150 to $250.
 Surgery costs a lot more.
 There may be added costs for hormone replacement therapy that may be used for many years depending on the individual’s age and symptoms.

 When are the tests worth the risks?